All you need to know about letting your property

-By utilising a full marketing package, we seek to attract suitable Tenants within a short time frame.
-Full particulars will be drawn up including colour photographs and incorporating room measurements where suitable.
+By utilising a full marketing package, we seek to attract suitable tenants within a short time frame.
+Full particulars will be drawn to include colour photographs and floorplan.
 These will then be swiftly forwarded to registered respective tenants, advertised on our own website, Rightmove and On the Market.

-Given our superb location, we find that our window display attracts a high level of interest and where appropriate we will also arrange for your property details to be displayed in our other regional offices.
-Eye catching “To Let” boards can often play a strong role in generating interest as many Tenants commence their home search with a tour of their preferred area.
+Eye catching “To Let” boards can often play a strong role in generating interest as many tenants commence their home search with a tour of their preferred area.

-Regular local newspaper advertising ensures maximum regional exposure and national advertising can be arranged additionally if required.
+Regular local newspaper advertising ensures maximum regional exposure.

-We will arrange to accompany all viewings as required.
-This serves several purposes, as it provides you with security, whilst giving us the ability to obtain a view of the prospective Tenants character and circumstances.
+We will accompany all viewings as required.
+This serves several purposes as it provides you with security, whilst giving us the ability to obtain a view of the prospective tenants character and circumstances.
 We can then ensure that any applicant meets with your expectations and are on hand to negotiate the best terms of tenancy for you.

 Tenant Referencing & Rental Guarantee

 In order to provide a superior professional service, we personalise our vetting procedure.
-An independent reference checking company is often used to take up references and generally we will obtain a credit check, employers, accountants, Landlord and character references (as applicable), so that you can be sure of your Tenants background.
-(Subject to acceptable references being obtained).
+We will obtain a credit check and an employers, accountants, Landlord and character references (as applicable), so that you can be sure of your tenants background.

 Preparing The Property & Inventories